 Big data discovery powered by Apache Stark has emerged as a new technology which can address these diverse requirements.
-So, let’s track back into the time to make sense of these evolutionary steps.
+So, let’s track back in time to make sense of these evolutionary steps.

-The era begins with the enterprise data warehouse and with the set business intelligence tools to with it.
-So, EWD is simply a curated environment containing critical subset of enterprise data.
+The era begins with the enterprise data warehouse and with the set of business intelligence tools to with it.
+So, EWD is simply a curated environment containing a critical subset of enterprise data.
 This subset was prone to the limitations of the EDW infrastructure and requirements of the BI tools.
-During this era analysts need to know what kind of questions they need to ask and the process of finding the answer then required the participation of the whole team and could take months to deduce the answer.
-The supporting workflow for this kind of data processing was extract, transform and load (ETL) which requires programmers, data warehouse architects, BI architects and administrators.
-And since this was only subset of enterprise data, it could very well be 10 percent or even less which is available at the time of processing.
-Because of the complexity of the process and long-time durations involved, iterating was a difficult job and not viable.
+During this era, analysts need to know what kind of questions they need to ask and the process of finding the answer then required the participation of the whole team and could take months to deduce the answer.
+The supporting workflow for this kind of data processing was extracted, transform and load (ETL) which requires programmers, data warehouse architects, BI architects and administrators.
+And since this was only a subset of enterprise data, it could very well be 10 per cent or even less which is available at the time of processing.
+Because of the complexity of the process and the long-time durations involved, iterating was a difficult job and not viable.

-The more recent development in this field is the birth of data lake which is all together a different concept.
-First enabled by Hadoop, in some cases this offers tremendous data savings say up to 1000 times and even in some cases data lakes are known to serve as a common repository for all the enterprise’s data and not just a subset.
+The more recent development in this field is the birth of the data lake which is altogether a different concept.
+First enabled by Hadoop, in some cases, this offers tremendous data savings say up to 1000 times and even in some cases data lakes are known to serve as a common repository for all the enterprise’s data and not just a subset.
 Between three major factors:

 Data lakes are easily solving the storage limitations of the inferior EDW era.
 But data lakes alone cannot do much to address issues like complexity and latency issues encountered in the data warehouse model.

-In order to perform the SQL query on the data administrators need to organize the data in SQL on Hadoop systems which adds complexity to the process and does not support discovery and iteration.
+In order to perform the SQL query on the data administrators need to organize the data in SQL on Hadoop systems which add complexity to the process and do not support discovery and iteration.

-For a workflow to truly enable the advantages of Hadoop based Data Lake, business needs a set of tools which can open the data lake to everyone in the organization whoever needs them and also the workflow needs to reduce the dependency on many other specialized resources.
-This is possible with the help of Spark under the influence of which a data lake can truly become data discovery environment.
-Spark possesses advance data analytics capabilities and can analyze data across enterprise which is highly reducing the need for the complex and time consuming MapReduce programming.
+For a workflow to truly enable the advantages of Hadoop-based Data Lake, the business needs a set of tools which can open the data lake to everyone in the organization whoever needs them and also the workflow needs to reduce the dependency on many other specialized resources.
+This is possible with the help of Spark under the influence of which a data lake can truly become a data discovery environment.
+Spark possesses advanced data analytics capabilities and can analyze data across enterprises which is highly reducing the need for complex and time-consuming MapReduce programming.

-Big data discovery is simply a beginning opening doors for more diverse and powerful set of capabilities for the organizations to process their data lakes and make the most use of them.
+Big data discovery is simply a beginning opening door for a more diverse and powerful set of capabilities for organizations to process their data lakes and make the most use of them.